RichardLitt/cabin-porn/README.md

 * '-r', choose a random image from the current page
 * '-i', choose a specific image by the post id
+* '-l', limit images to images larger than 1024x748
 * 'path=BASE_DIR', choose a directory for the photos to be put into